Group of teens arrested after allegedly firing BB gun at passenger on Toronto subway

 -

-Alberta will not approve rate hikes for personal car insurance in 2023
+'Majority of people will still see an increase': Experts say Alberta auto rate freeze won't provide financial relief

-The Alberta government says it is pausing private passenger vehicle insurance rate increases through the end of 2023 after hearing concerns from drivers about affordability.
+The Alberta government says it is pausing private passenger vehicle insurance rate increases through the end of 2023 after hearing concerns from drivers about affordability, but experts say most drivers will still see a rate increase.

 -